 Karuizawa is situated in the cold highlands.
-Because Karuizawa’s climate is comparatively less humid than other terrain at high elevations, it is characteristically cool in the summer and quite cold in the winter.
+Because Karuizawa’s climate is comparatively less humid, it is characteristically cool in the summer and quite cold in the winter.
 Evenings can get chilly, even in the summertime, so you should have a shawl or light coat at the ready.

 Protection against the cold is a must in the winter.
 You will definitely need a down jacket, gloves and some headwear.
 When going up into the mountains, it would be wise to prepare some spiked boots to deal with the snow.
 Snow glare can also cause UV damage to the eyes, so don’t forget to wear sunglasses.
 If you’re visiting in winter, have fun, but be sure to take precautions against the low temperatures and the snow.

 Picture from 5 Ski Resorts To Enjoy On A Day Trip from Tokyo